ki4jgt/Book-of-the-Damned/README.md

 No two people experience the world the same; so too, the journey to healing is different for everyone.

+## The Passing

+Truth went for a walk in the morning, tossing seeds hither and thither as it went.
+Wherever a seed landed, a flower sprang up.

+Arriving at a narrow bridge, Truth was stopped by the Lie.

+> This is the Land of Lies, cried the Lie, and you cannot pass.

+Truth just stood there, listening and continuing to toss its seeds.

+> Did you not hear me?
+You don't belong here!

+The Lie started running around stamping all the seeds before they could take root.

+Truth returned home.

+The next morning, Truth went for a walk.
+Again, taking his seeds and tossing them hither and thither.
+And again, He was stopped by the Lie.
+This time, in a field, before he'd even reached the bridge.

+> This is my ground.
+You are not welcome here.

+Truth turned and went home.

+On the third morning, as Truth opened its door, the Lie was waiting for it.

+> This is my world, said the Lie.

+> Turn around, Truth replied.

+As the Lie turned, a world of beautiful flowers emerged.
+Flowers in every pot.
+In every field.
+Across every bridge.

+> You know who I am.
+And you know that I am already fully out there, even as you attempt to confine me here.

+With that, the Lie left.

 # On God

 There seems to be an order to all of this.
 Just as the desire for cohesion eventually arose from randomness -- it was the only thing which could -- so too do pre-established rules arise from freedom.
 And we seem not to be able to proceed without acknowledging them.
 A desire for cohesion and stasis from fundamental forces, before life can begin.